Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Numerical experiments

 We have also indicated with green stars if a transition out of the region $0 < K < 1$ happened during the timestep yielding the coordinates.
 This means an integration over a discontinuity was performed.
 We also show with blue stars when a transition into $0 < K< 1$ happened. $54$ steps integrated over a discontinuity, out of a total of $22,830$ steps.
 Transitions should occur at separations of $r = 3.0 R$ and $r = 1.5R$, respectively, which we verified numerically.

 Next, we measure the Jacobi constant error for long-term integrations over $10,000$ yrs using various smoothing functions.
 We expect that smoother functions will have better error.
-We use $h = 8$ days, but to reduce variations in the error, we plot the median error every 1000 steps, so that a total of 456 points are plotted.
-We also plot data from \cite{Wisdom2017}, Figure 9.
-For these data, median absolute errors every $20$ steps are plotted, so that there are also a total of $456$ points in the range $t = 0$ to $t = 10,000$ yrs.
-We indicate by integers $n$ the smoothness: $C^n$ is the smoothness.
-The result is shown in Fig. \ref{fig:smooth}.
+We use $h = 8$ days, but to reduce variations in the error, we plot the median error every 1000 steps, so that a total of 456 points are plotted. {The result is in Fig. \ref{fig:smooth}.} We also plot data from {Figure 9 of} \cite{Wisdom2017} {(``Wisdom'')}.
+For these data, median absolute errors every $20$ steps are plotted, so that there are also a total of $456$ points in the range $t = 0$ to $t = 10,000$ yrs. {We also plot corrected data from Fig. 10 of \cite{Wisdom2017} as ``Wisdomc.''
+These data behave similarly to the median errors from above, and the two curves lie on top of each other.} We indicate by integers $n$ the {DCO.}

 Integrations with smoother transition functions have smaller error, although there is no significant improvement from $n = 4$ to $n = 5$.
 We can improve on the \cite{Wisdom2017} data simply by increasing smoothness at virtually no additional cost.
 Running to 500 yrs, the $C^5$ experiment took about $1\%$ longer in wall-clock time than the $C^2$ test.
 The $C^5$ test was faster than the $C^0$ test, but note different runs may have a different number of evaluations of the polynomial function.
 We used the MATLAB software for this timing test.
 But our goal is not to improve on the \cite{Wisdom2017} result--- if our focus were on accuracy, we could reduce the error on all our curves by using instead the $ABA$ forms.
 Our goal is to demonstrate the importance of the transition function.